Rayen-nasser/Ecommer-platform/README.md

 # Ecommer-platform

 This repository is a full-featured e-commerce platform that offers a seamless shopping experience.
 It is built using Angular for the frontend and Node.js for the backend, with MongoDB as the database.
+Tailwind CSS is used for styling, ensuring a modern and responsive design.
 The platform supports a range of e-commerce functionalities, from user authentication to order management, making it suitable for various types of online stores.

 ## Features